nyxsr/nix-darwin/wezterm-keymaps.md

 ## Tips and Tricks

 ### Session Persistence
-WezTerm can save and restore your workspace layouts, including:
+WezTerm can save and restore your session, including:
-- All open tabs and their names
+- All open tabs
-- Pane splits and arrangements
-- Working directories for each pane
+- Working directories for each tab
-- Running processes (will restart shell in saved directories)
+- Number of tabs in your session

-**Auto-save on Exit**: The configuration automatically saves your workspace when closing WezTerm.
+**Auto-save on Exit**: The configuration automatically saves your session when closing WezTerm.

+**Session File**: Sessions are saved to `~/.config/wezterm/saved_sessions.txt`

-**Workspace Status**: The current workspace name is displayed in the left side of the tab bar.
+**Workspace Status**: The current workspace name is displayed in the left side of the tab bar, with tab count on the right.

+**Toast Notifications**: You'll see notifications when sessions are saved or restored.

 ### Productivity Tips
 1. **Quick Navigation**: Use `Cmd + numbers` to quickly jump between tabs